roboticmaterialsgroup/group-assignment-wall-follower/README.md

 Check your group repository in the browser.
 You should be able to see the repo and a branch with your name (You may need to refresh the page).

-## Step 6: each team member: convert ADC values from IR sensor to actual distances
+## Step 6: each team member: take measurements to convert ADC values from IR sensor to actual distances
 First, you need to convert the measurement values from your IR sensor into actual distances.
 For the IR sensor, we could determine polynomials that fit either (distance) or (1/distance) characteristics